DongTran2003/Coffee-Shop-Analysis/README.md

 | 38         | 63             | 347                   |
 | 37         | 63             | 345                   |

-The chart seems power in showing all the details needed.
-But I don't want the reader to manually check what product detail matches with which product id, so I do one more step to convert the product_id to its correspond product_detail:
+The chart seems powerful in showing all the details needed.
+To avoid manually checking which product matches which product id, I further converted the product_id to its corresponding product_detail using a CTE:

 ```sql
 WITH pro_type AS